spieswl/spieswl.github.io/_projects/2018-06-19-single-shot-structured-light-depth-scanning.md

 published:          false
 ---

 Over the summer months, I am participating in a research and development project that represents a particular fusion of stereo computer vision and 3D model reconstruction methods.
-As the lead software engineer, I will have the honor of being embedded in Northwestern University's **[Computational Photography Lab](http://compphotolab.northwestern.edu/)**.
+As the lead software engineer, I will have the honor of being embedded in Northwestern University's **[Computational Photography Lab](http://compphotolab.northwestern.edu/)** for the duration of the project.
 While part of the lab, I will be working with Dr. Oliver Cossairt and Dr. Florian Willomitzer on software implementing a novel application of structured light projection and subsequent measurement based on the captured image data.
-As the technology incorporates patented application techniques, I am not authorized to go into depth on the details of the project, but this article will direct you to related technology, talk about the project goals in abstract, and highlight skills I will be honing over the course of the next few months.
+I will be going light on the details of the project in this write-up, but the **Related Work** section will direct you to an article written by Dr. Willomitzer on the subject, and I can talk about the project goals in abstract and highlight skills I will be honing over the course of the next few months.

 #### Related Work

-For the purpose of understanding the technical context, watch this video on "_Flying Triangulation_" from the Institute of Optics, Information, and Photonics at the University of Erlangen-Nuremberg:
+For the purpose of understanding the technical context, watch this video on the novel, optical 3D sensing principle at work, demonstrated at Northwestern University's _[Computational Research Day](http://crd.northwestern.edu)_ in April of 2018.

 <div style="width: 100%; padding:8px 8px 8px 8px; text-align: center">
-    <iframe width="560" height="400" src="https://www.youtube.com/embed/lspIIdSlXIk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen ></iframe>
+    <iframe width="560" height="315" src="https://www.youtube.com/embed/hlMLigk1UfU?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>

-The "_Flying Triangulation_" principle allows for freehand capture of dense, colorized, 3D data about objects within a measurement volume of roughly 0.4 cubic meters.
-Even within that measurement volume, local measurement uncertainty is near the sub-millimeter scale (<1.1 mm).
-In combination, this presents a model capture system that compares favorably with the capabilities of _every other active 3D scanning system on the market_.
+This [multi-line triangulation principle](http://crd.northwestern.edu/visualizations/high-resolution-single-shot-3d-imaging/) allows for the efficient capture of dense 3D data about observed objects with the use of only two cameras.
+Even with minimal hardware and "single-shot" operation, local measurement uncertainty is better than 200 micrometers.
+The system works without needing spatial encoding or other indexing methods that might cause the loss of spatial resolution.
+All of this results in an efficient, capable model capture system that compares favorably with the capabilities of _every other active 3D scanning system on the market_.

-I am working with Dr. Willomitzer and the **Computational Photography Lab** to develop the software controls and device interfaces for an _**even better**_ system.
+I am working with Dr. Willomitzer and the **Computational Photography Lab** to develop the real-time software controls and device interfaces for the 3D sensing system described in the the multi-line triangulation article.

 #### High-Level Abstract

-The idea is to make a system that can capture, generate, and render a high-resolution 3D point cloud of an object within the measurement volume with a single image capture sequence.
-This is achieved with captures from multiple machine vision cameras working in concert.
+The idea is to make a system that can capture, generate, and render a high-resolution 3D point cloud of an object within the field with a single image capture sequence.
+This is achieved with captures from multiple machine vision cameras working in tandem.
 My contribution is the development of a multithreaded application, programmed in C++, handling the following...

 * _Physical interfacing with multiple machine vision cameras,_
 * _Real-time processing of images from the aforementioned cameras (or offline sources),_